dbvisel/tapestryviewer/README.md

 To make a link from one item to another item, put the linked item's ID in the **linksTo** field of the linking item.
 You can link to multiple items; separate them with commas: _item1,item2_.

+## Deployment

+There are some configuration settings in `config.js` – base URL is most important for deployment, but also some flags that can change behavior.

 ## TODO:

 ### important

  - click on item to focus on it, which brings it to full-screen; object is inert until fullscreen.
- - extract links from Wikipedia page, make items out of it?
+   - do this as a mode?
+Bob likes clicking through to play movies
+   - shift-clicking to click through?
  - layers
- - shift-clicking to click through?
  - resize in viewer?
+   - can't really do this inside of grid context?

  - move preview to iframe?
 Can we do this?
  - BUG: why can't we scroll text fields?
-   - this is connected to the zoom component
-   - maybe add more onMouseDown things?
- - take out arrows if focused item doesn't have connections?
+ - take out arrow buttons if focused item doesn't have connections?
- - fix the arrows

  - it zooms too much
    - maybe think about using this library: https://github.com/retyui/react-quick-pinch-zoom
  - can we visually annotate images of pages of books?
  - make a demo with comments
  - work through mark/jim's comments

+### new potential content types
+ - flickr image frame
+ - extract links from Wikipedia page, make items out of it?
+ - video frame + caption, image + caption

 ### mildly important